 $ puppet node_vmware stop /Datacenters/Solutions/vm/newpuppetmaster

-This will stop the running virtual machine (it may take a few minutes).
+This will stop the running virtual machine (which may take a few minutes).

 Lastly, we can terminate a VMware instance.
 Be aware this will: